bogdan-h/starling-technical-challenge/README.md

 A more correct way will require at least two additional HTTP calls:
 - to get the exchange rates
 - to get the savings goal in order to obtain the currency into which roundup amounts from feed items should be calculated into

+I would also use Java Currency API instead of hardcoding the currency as a String (e.g. for performing validation of the currency).

 I have not implemented this as it would have required considerable more time and it would have mostly been similar work to the work that has been submitted.
 A performance improvement that could be done is to make 3 concurrent HTTP calls (to accounts, savings goal and exchange rates) as the calls are not dependent on each other.